20102026

 Biography

-In 2023, she was awarded the Diploma of Recognition Excellence in Research at the Lusófona University Day.
-In 2022, she was a winner of the Excellence in Research Award (3rd place) from the FAZER+ programme: Support for Science and Innovation.
-In 2012, she received the Merit and Excellence Award as the best master’s student in Education Sciences 2010/2011 from NOVA University of Lisbon - School of Social Sciences and Humanities.
-As a graduate student and PhD candidate, she has won five research fellowships funded by FCT - Fundação para a Ciência e Tecnologia, the national public agency that supports research in science, technology and innovation, and was also part of two winning teams for SEED Projects, which received funding for exploratory research activities.
+My academic and research work has been acknowledged with the Diploma of Recognition for Excellence in Research at Lusófona University Day (2023), the Excellence in Research Award (3rd place) from the FAZER+ programme: Support for Science and Innovation (2022), and the Merit and Excellence Award as the best master’s student in Educational Sciences 2010/2011 from NOVA University of Lisbon – School of Social Sciences and Humanities (2012).
+As a graduate student and PhD candidate, I was awarded five research fellowships funded by FCT and participated in two successful SEED Projects, which received funding for exploratory research activities.

 Research interests